projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 | `test`             | Runs Jest to report results from unit tests                                   |
 | `typecheck`        | Runs the TypeScript compiler to report type errors                            |

-The one's you're most likely to use is `dev`, `test` and `clean`.
-The other scripts are mostly used to prepare the app for deployment or for some automated task like reporting errors before commiting changes.
+The ones you're most likely to use is `dev`, `test` and `clean`.
+The other scripts are mostly used to prepare the app for deployment or for some automated tasks like reporting errors before committing changes.

 ### Environment variables